Guidelines for Poster Presentations

 This project sought to establish the ideal specification for clinical useful wheelchair pressure mapping systems, and to use these specifications to influence the design of an innovative wheelchair pressure mapping system.

 Aims of study: Define the ideal wheelchair pressure mapping system.

 Design a new system to meet these specifications.

 - In general, people expect information to flow left-to-right and top-to-bottom.
 Viewers are best able to absorb information from a poster with several columns that progress from left to right.

 - Even within these columns, however, there are certain places where viewers' eyes naturally fall first and where they expect to find information.

 - Know your material thoroughly.
 Remind yourself about those small details you left out of the poster, you may be able to bring them up in discussions with judges.

 - Practice and rehearse your speech at home, and in front of a mirror, your friends, family, or colleagues.
-Record yourself presenting (the Graduate Student Center Presentation Room has a recording resource available to you) and analyze it.
+Record yourself presenting (the Graduate Student Center Presentation and Conference Rooms have a recording resource available to you) and analyze it.

 - Look pleasant, enthusiastic, confident, proud (but not arrogant), and remain calm.
 Speak slowly, enunciate clearly, and show appropriate feeling and emotion relating to your topic.

 - Present your material in a format similar to a written research paper, with an INTRODUCTION (thesis statement) to BODY (strong supporting arguments, accurate and up-to-date information) to CONCLUSION (re-state, summarize, and logical conclusion).